ArthurClemens/polythene/packages/polythene-theme/README.md

 This page describes a number of ways to create customizations.

-TL;DR: The simplest way to create a custom blue button:
+TL;DR: The preferred way to create a custom blue button:

 ~~~javascript
 import { button } from "polythene-button";